Police Search Powers: Mobile Phones

-It’s unclear whether an officer holding your phone up to your face to unlock it biometrically would satisfy this requirement.
+However, it’s unclear whether an officer holding your phone up to your face to unlock it biometrically would satisfy this requirement.

 Section 3LA of the Crimes Act 1914 (Cth) sets out that an officer needs to apply to a magistrate for a order requiring an individual provide them with access to their electronic device if there is suspicion of it holding the evidence of a crime.

-Getting searched by NSW Police
+Getting Searched By NSW Police

 If NSW Police stop and search you, follow their directions.
 Otherwise you may face charges of assault police, resist arrest or hindering police.